Annals of Human Genetics: Ethical issues with rejection of an article related to China

-In June 2021, the Annals refused to publish an article, coauthored by David Curtis, the Journal Editor at the time, suggesting that academic journals should take a stance against China’s human rights violations in Xinjiang.
+In June 2021, the Annals refused to publish an article, coauthored by David Curtis, its editor-in-chief at the time, suggesting that academic journals should take a stance against China's human rights violations in Xinjiang.
 The journal has defended rejecting the piece and claimed that a boycott against China would be unfair and counterproductive (other journals also rejected the piece).
 It also denied being unduly deferential to China.